ben-dh3/CV/README.md

 ## Ben Duffield-Harding

-Self-taught Software Engineer and student at Makers Academy.
-Currently freelancing as a Technical Writer, using my technical and problem solving skills to help other people solve their issues.
+Self-taught Software Engineer and student at Makers Academy specialising in building web applications with test driven development, CI/CD and Agile methodologies.
+My extensive experience in retail management has helped hone my communication skills and customer centric values that I utilise when building team engineering projects.
+Currently freelancing as a Technical Writer, I use my problem solving skills to help others solve their technical issues.

 ## Projects